We all have a bit of “I want to change the world” in us.

 Miracle Foundation is an Austin nonprofit with an important mission: to empower orphans and vulnerable children to reach their full potential.
 This impact is important, and resonates with me because children in the developing world are often exploited as slave labor and in forced prostitution.
 That important mission helps make Miracle Foundation not just one of the best nonprofits to work at, but one of the best places to work in Texas, period.

 While I attended The University of Texas at Austin for graduate school, I had the pleasure of spending ten months volunteering with TCRP‘s Safe Schools Texas program, which offered a free, curriculum-based seminar series to middle and high school students aimed at preventing harassment and discrimination in schools.
 Safe Schools aimed to protect all students, with a focus on the LGBTQ community.

 In 2020, TCRP works diligently to promote equality and justice both in and outside the court system.
-I have followed some of their team on social media over the years since returning to Arizona and have been continuously impressed by the consistent and ferocious advocacy expressed by TCRP.
+I have followed some of their team on social media over the years since returning to Texas and have been continuously impressed by the consistent and ferocious advocacy expressed by TCRP.
 Anyone seeking non-profit employment in the Austin area focusing on criminal justice reform, racial and economic justice, and voting rights would do well to consider TCRP.